PaulaScholz/TwoPaneGroupInfoList/README.md

 ## TwoPaneView

 The primary display layout panel for our application is [TwoPaneView](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/two-pane-view).
-This control provides separate display surfaces for each screen when the application is `spanned` across screens, and when the application is hosted on a single screen, as it does at application launch, its `PanePriority` and `Mode` properties are used to determine which Pane is displayed on the single screen.
+This control provides separate display surfaces for each screen when the application is `spanned` across screens, and when the application is hosted on a single screen as it does at application launch, its `PanePriority` and `Mode` properties are used to determine which Pane is displayed on the single screen.

 ![TwoPaneView Panes](ReadmeImages/TwoPaneShell.png)